 We are pleased to continue offering programs with Go Fundy Events and the Fundy Trail parkway, and you can reach out for any group bookings.

 Indigenous influence in the Saint John area is largely overlooked.
 Prior to the establishment of Canada’s oldest incorporated city, a flourishing culture already existed, the Wolastoqiyik.

-When Samuel-de-Champlain first arrived in the Saint John harbor he was met by the Indigenous inhabitants of the village of Ouigoudy that called the Saint John river their home.
+When Samuel-de-Champlain first arrived in the Saint John harbor he was met by the Indigenous inhabitants of the village of Ouigoudy that called the Wolastoq river their home.

 The Mi’kmaq people of the Atlantic provinces of New Brunswick, Prince Edward Island, Nova Scotia and Newfoundland flourished in the land Mi’kma’ki.
 From their winter hunting grounds inland to the summer shores and even into the ocean, they built a Nation by living in balance with nature.
 Explore how this balance may have looked and why it is a desirable goal to achieve today.

 We want to make it easy for you to book your clients on one of our experiences, or we can customize one for your group of 10 or more people.

 Dave will share moments and learnings of his journey as he reclaims his culture.

 Dave has 20+ years of experience in customer service.
 He is passionate about regenerative ecology and reclaiming his culture through learning and sharing with you on one of our experiences.